Uniload/xStats/README.md

   1. Copy `xStats.u` to your `Program/Bin/` directory.
   2. Add `ServerPackages=xStats`to your `Beta_Dedivated_Server.ini` file, under `[Engine.GameEngine]`.
+  (_Failing to perform this step will make the server shutdown the first time it is called with the xStat mutator parameter.
+This is because the mod has been added to the ServerPackages automatically, but it will only take effect after a server restart._)

   3. Run your server with the following mutator parameter: `?mutator=xStats.main`.

   4. If you are running x2 or promod, make sure set `BonusStatsOn=False` in their respective config files.

   5. If you have a mutator running that modifies the custom ProjectileDamageTypes (f.e. promod), you will have to edit the automatically generated `xStats.ini` file to refer to the modified ProjectileDamageTypes.